 As the curtain rises, audiences are welcomed to Agrabah in an Arabian night, where life is normal.
 Then we meet Aladdin, a “street rat” who has to steal food in order to survive.
 At the same time, there’s Princess Jasmine, a rich young woman who was born into wealth yet longs to explore the wider world.
 When Aladdin and Jasmine stumble upon each other in the streets, they form an instant connection, even though they are unaware of each other’s background.

 No Disney story is this smooth sailing though.
 When Aladdin is set a mission by the Sultan’s evil right-hand man Jafar, Aladdin must retrieve a lamp from the Cave of Wonders.
 But, when he accidentally rubs the lamp, this becomes the ultimate change of destiny as Aladdin meets the Genie who grants him three wishes.
 Wishing to get out of the cave and be a prince, Aladdin is transformed into Prince Ali.
 But, will Prince Ali be able to get the girl of his dreams?
 Will good triumph over evil?
-You’ll have to find out as you book your tickets for Aladdin.

 Who’s in it?